Basic camping tips for the tent camper!

 - Keep condiments in ice on your serving table.
 (You need to be particularly careful with mayonnaise.)

-The best thing you can do for your camping efforts is to get our :
+The best thing to do for your camping efforts is to get our: